 Predictably Unpredictable Inspections

 Inspections are a common tool for acquiring information and incentivizing compliance.
-Although inspections are typically unannounced, their timing often follows a predictable schedule.
-We study how this predictability shapes firm effort and patient outcomes in U.S. nursing homes, leveraging detailed administrative data on staffing, care, and health outcomes.
-Nursing homes "slack" in the low-risk period following an inspection and ramp up effort as their next inspection approaches.
-Patient survival mirrors this pattern, suggesting that these fluctuations in effort have meaningful consequences for the quality of patient care.
-We embed these estimates in a dynamic model capturing how inspection regimes incentivize effort and provide information about quality.
-Our estimates indicate that moving to unpredictable inspections could induce as much additional effort as increasing the frequency of inspections by 12%, while only minimally reducing their informational value.
+Though typically unannounced, they often follow a predictable schedule.
+We study how this predictability shapes firm effort and patient outcomes in U.S. nursing homes.
+Nursing homes “slack” in the low-risk period following an inspection and ramp up effort as their next inspection approaches.
+Patient survival mirrors this pattern, suggesting meaningful consequences for care quality.
+We embed these estimates in a dynamic model capturing how inspection regimes incentivize effort and reveal quality.
+Unpredictability induces as much additional effort as increasing inspection frequency by 10%, with minimal loss of informational value.

 -